Kilgraston School: School

 In 1930 the house and grounds were purchased by the Society of the Sacred Heart and opened as a school with 40 boarders.
 The Society ran the school as a charitable trust until 2000 when it became a private school.
 It briefly participated in the Assisted Places Scheme during the 1990s until its abolishment.
 In 2003, it absorbed the nearby all-girls Butterstone Prep School due to the latter's financial difficulties.
 Its girls were transferred 22 miles to Kilgraston and one of the boarding houses was named Butterstone after the school.

-Capital investments have included the opening of a 25m indoor swimming pool complex and upgrades to the equestrian centre (Kilgraston is the only school in Scotland with equestrian facilities on campus) including a 60m x 40m floodlit arena and a new international sized all-weather floodlit hockey pitch.
-Other developments have been a new theatre with retractable seating for 150, a bistro style dining room, sports pavilion as well as an ongoing upgrade of the residential facilities.
-As a member of the Network of Sacred Heart Schools, there are exchange and twinning programmes available for girls to interact with fellow students from sister schools around the world.
-Sixth Form pupils now have access to their own study centre with individual work stations.
-In 2014, Professor Yellowlees, Chair of the Royal Society of Chemistry and Vice President and Head of the School of Science and Engineering at Edinburgh University, formally opened Kilgraston's £1million Science Centre.
+Capital investments included the opening of a 25m indoor swimming pool complex and upgrades to the equestrian centre (Kilgraston was the only school in Scotland with equestrian facilities on campus) including a 60m x 40m floodlit arena and an international sized all-weather floodlit hockey pitch.
+Other developments had been a new theatre with retractable seating for 150, a bistro style dining room, sports pavilion as well as an upgrade of the residential facilities.
+As a member of the Network of Sacred Heart Schools, there were exchange and twinning programmes available for girls to interact with fellow students from sister schools around the world.
+Sixth Form pupils had access to their own study centre with individual work stations.
+In 2014, Professor Yellowlees, Chair of the Royal Society of Chemistry and Vice President and Head of the School of Science and Engineering at Edinburgh University, formally opened Kilgraston's £1 million Science Centre.

 In January 2012, Kilgraston was named "Independent School of the Year" ahead of 27 other independent schools across Britain at the Independent School Awards.
-It was also nominated for the Outstanding Strategic Initiative Award in recognition of the changes the school has made to achieve 55% growth in the last five years and received the Outstanding Financial Initiative prize for its £2m investment in facilities and the introduction of a number of Sports Academies.
+It was also nominated for the Outstanding Strategic Initiative Award in recognition of the changes the school had made to achieve 55% growth in the last five years and received the Outstanding Financial Initiative prize for its £2m investment in facilities and the introduction of a number of Sports Academies.

+In June 2023, it was announced that Kilgraston would be permanently closing at the end of the 2022–2023 academic year.
+Within 4 days of this announcement £1.2 million had been pledged to Kilgraston from current and former parents, alumnae and friends of the school with a goal of Kilgraston remaining open.
+6 days after the closure announcement, Kilgraston was reported to be in final talks with a long term investor, Achieve Education Limited.

+In August 2024, it was announced that Kilgraston would close immediately due to a sale falling through with Achieve Education Limited.

+In 2025, the school was put up for auction for £1.6 million.

 Academics

-In 2015, the school was Sunday Times top performing independent school for Highers (H) and Advanced Highers (AH) 2015.
-In August 2016, 65.5% of grades at AH were A grades against a national average of 33.5%.
-90.5% of grades were A-B against a national average of 59.3% and 36% of girls are now studying a STEM undergraduate course.
-100% of girls in 2016 were accepted into their choice of university.
+In August 2023, 50% of grades at AH were A grades against a national average of 33.7% and 76.5% of grades were A-B against a national average of 59.7%.
+At Higher level, 52% of pupils achieved a grade A and 79% achieved a grade A-B. Also in 2023, 80% of girls in 2023 were accepted into their choice of university.